darktable-org/dtdocs/content/module-reference/utility-modules/shared/collect-images.md

 ## metadata

 tag
 : Any tag that is attached to the image.
-Not tagged images are grouped under "not tagged" entry.
-When activated a hierarchical list of known tags is displayed
+Untagged images are grouped under the "not tagged" entry.
+When activated, a hierarchical list of known tags is displayed

 creator
 : The image's metadata “creator” field